Freeport, Bahamas: Economy

 Tourism draws more than 1 million visitors per year, but has diminished since 2004, when major hurricanes Hurricane Frances and Hurricane Jeanne made landfall; in 2016, Hurricane Matthew hit the island.
 In early September 2019, Hurricane Dorian moved over the area and stalled for over a day, causing extensive devastation.
 Several cruise ships stop weekly at the island.
 Much of the tourist industry is centered on the seaside suburb of Lucaya, owing its name to the pre-Columbian Lucayan inhabitants of the island evidence of whom has been found on the island.
 Freeport features at least two Junkanoo festivals near New Year's.

 The city is often promoted as Freeport/Lucaya.
 Most hotels on the island are located in Lucaya along the southern shore facing the Northwest Providence Channel.
 The primary shopping venue for tourists is the Port Lucaya Marketplace in Lucaya.
 Recovery from the 2004 Hurricanes Jeanne and Frances took nearly a decade and led to closure of the older shopping venue International Bazaar and neighboring Bahamas Princess Resort and Casino.

+Governance

+For elections to the Parliament of the Bahamas, Freeport is part of the Marco City constituency.

+Transport

+Air

+Grand Bahama International Airport is main airport serving the island, which receives domestic flights from various islands of The Bahamas as well as several international flights from the United States and Canada.